-Wintry mix could coat Mid-South for second time in one week
+Snow, ice could coat Mid-South on Thursday

 Ice and light sleet is also in Thursday’s forecast, mainly for Northern Mississippi, according to the National Weather Service of Memphis.

-Roadcrews are prepared to use salt trucks to treat the roads before the precipitation begins which is likely to cause slick and icy roadways and bridges.
+Roadcrews are prepared to use salt trucks to treat the roads before the precipitation begins which is likely to cause slick and icy roadways.

 Temperatures are expected to drop below 20 degrees by Thursday night going into Friday.

-Note: UPDATE: A winter weather advisory is in effect from 3 a.m. to 6 p.m.
-Thursday for the News Channel 3 viewing area.
-See map below.
-UPDATE: The City of Memphis will open the Warming Center Wednesday January 5 at the Marion Hale Community Center on 4791 Willow Rd.
-Hours of operation are 7 pm – 7 am.